revk/ESP32-Faikin/Manuals/BLE.md

 # BLE sensors

-Supported temperature sensors - these appear in the list of found sensors.
+Supported temperature sensors - once BLE is enabled, these appear in the list of found sensors (on main page, unless settings are password locked).

 ## ELA BlueCoinT